 A curriculum change from a one-year certificate to a two-year A.A.S. degree in Business: Small Business Management, Business: Business Administration or Business: Marketing is available.
 See your advisor for details.

-For more information, contact the Business, Health, Science and Technology Division at (315) 866-0300 or toll free 1-844-GO-4-HERK, ext.
+For more information, contact the Academic Division at (315) 866-0300, ext.
+8240 or toll free 1-844-GO-4-HERK, ext.
 8240.

-This program is Internet accessible and may be completed entirely online.
+This certificate may be completed entirely online.
 For more information: www.herkimer.edu/ia